rails/rails/guides/source/getting_started.md

 end
 ```

 A couple of things to note.
-We use +Post.find+ to find the post we're
+We use `Post.find` to find the post we're
 interested in.
-We also use an instance variable (prefixed by +@+) to
+We also use an instance variable (prefixed by `@`) to
 hold a reference to the post object.
 We do this because Rails will pass all instance
 variables to the view.

-Now, create a new file +app/view/posts/show.html.erb+ with the following
+Now, create a new file `app/view/posts/show.html.erb` with the following
 content:

 ```erb